-“Beyond Scrum: Building High-Performing Organizations – a game for Managers, ScrumMasters and Product Owners” v1.2 is a board game that builds on the success of the previous “Building High-Performing Teams“.
+“Beyond Scrum: Building High-Performance Organizations – a game for Managers, ScrumMasters and Product Owners” v1.2 is a board game that builds on the success of the previous “Building High-Performance Teams Game.”

 Where the previous game focused on building high-performance Teams and the tradeoffs between delivering value and improving productivity, this new game focuses on building high-performance Organizations, and explores options for an Organization to understand itself and the current state of the work, and then bring about real, ongoing change.

 Board Game with a simple Portfolio Kanban board as our playing surface.
 The playing cards are Kanban cards that represent our Product Backlog, as well as other cards that represent personalities and challenges that Organizations must navigate.